ACM-SIGBED/emsoft/names/z/Zhou, Ye.md

 # Zhou, Ye

-## EMSOFT 2006: 6th ACM SIGBED International Conference on Embedded Software
+## EMSOFT 2006: 6th ACM & IEEE International Conference on Embedded Software

 ### A Causality Interface for Deadlock Analysis in Dataflow
 Zhou, Ye | Lee, Edward A.